mautic/website/content/posts/mautic-applies-for-google-summer-of-code.md

 ## Get Involved!

 If anyone has questions, ideas or interests in learning more about GSoC or in particular Mautic’s application or focus areas please contact Chad directly at [chad.windnagle@mautic.org](mailto:chad.windnagle@mautic.org) for more information.
-(Hint: there might be a faster response found on the [Mautic Slack chat](https://www.mautic.org/slack)).
+(Hint: there might be a faster response found on the [Mautic Discord chat](https://discord.gg/mautic)).

 There will be more details, timelines, and suggestions shared once the application is received and accepted by Google.
 At that time more information will be published on the [Mautic blog](https://www.mautic.org/blog) along with various [social](https://twitter.com/mautic) [media](https://facebook.com/trymautic) channels.